 Apart from being focused on privacy, Brave is a great browser for crypto enthusiasts because it comes with a top-quality integrated crypto wallet, the Brave wallet.
 You don’t need to download and enable any sort of browser extension in order to install the wallet, like in the case of MetaMask.
 The Brave wallet is automatically included in your browser once you install it.

 The fact that the wallet doesn’t require any browser extension or installation means that it doesn’t use any extra power, besides the power required to run your Brave browser.
 The wallet supports multiple blockchains and the storage of various cryptocurrencies.
-Also, you can swap and exchange digital currency directly from your Brave wallet and send funds to third-party wallets and exchange platform accounts.
+Also, you can swap and exchange digital currency directly from your Brave wallet and send funds to third-party wallets and exchange platform accounts like Gemini.

 Brave rewards is an innovative integration of cryptocurrency functionalities with web browsing.
-To put it simply, users get rewarded with an amount of BAT tokens based on their browsing and viewing habits.
-The browser measures the amount of attention you’re dedicating to various websites, businesses and content creators.
+Simply put, users get rewarded with an amount of BAT tokens based on their browsing and viewing habits.
+The browser measures the amount of attention you’re dedicating to various websites, businesses, and content creators.
 Users can manually select websites they don’t want to support and choose to give tips to platforms they support.
 The ads and websites you choose to view are fully customisable, which means you won’t even be shown something you haven’t approved of before.
 Every time you view some of these ads, you earn Basic Attention Tokens.
-When a user is viewing ads, the creator of the ads is also awarded BAT coins.
+When a user view ads, the creator of the ads also gets BAT rewards.

 Your Brave rewards are safely stored on Brave, and once a month, there’s a payout to your Brave wallet, from which you can send them to a third-party wallet or exchange platform.
 A great thing with Brave ads is that you can customise how often you want to see ad offers and whether you want to get a pop-up notification for new ads.
 The pop-ups are very discreet status bars that notify you of a new ad, which you can choose to either view or close, and that’s it.
 There aren’t any invasive pop-up windows that appear in the middle of your browser window or follow you through multiple websites.